How to comply with your tax obligations

 If you have a PAYE source of income and your net assessable non-PAYE income is less than €5,000, and this income is coded against PAYE tax credits or fully taxed at source, you are not regarded as a chargeable person (provided your gross non-PAYE income before expenses does not exceed €30,000).

 However you must inform Revenue of this income.
-You can do this using PAYE Anytime, by contacting your local Revenue office or by filing a Form 12.
+You can do this using PAYE Online Services, by contacting your local Revenue office or by filing a Form 12.
 You do not have to pay PRSI on this income.
 Form 12 allows you to complete a return of your income and claim tax credits, allowances and reliefs (including any health expenses) for a year.
 You do not have to file a Form 12 unless Revenue have asked you to do so.

 If you have a State pension and another pension or form of income which brings your income over the exemption limit for people aged over 65 you must file a Form 12 if you are not already being taxed on this income.
 The limits are currently €18,000 for a single person and €36,000 for a married couple or civil partners.